 - If there seems not to be enough of something to keep, look for leftover food recipes and use it as an ingredient for something else.

-- Or consider donating leftovers to a food bank or perhaps someone you know who’s alone for the holidays.
+- Or consider giving leftovers to someone you know who’s alone for the holidays.

 Estimating quantities and types of food waste at the city level [PDF] / Darby Hoover, Natural Resources Defense Council.
 October 2017

 How to avoid food waste this holiday season / Brian Walsh, Time.
 November 24, 2011